Blueberry Yogurt Smoothie

 • 1 cup almond milk (or your preferred dairy or non-dairy milk)

-• A couple handfuls of spinach (optional)
+• a couple handfuls of spinach (optional)

 • 1 cup frozen blueberries